-$$R{it} = \beta_0 + \beta_1 B C{it} + \beta_2 Firm Controls{it} + \varepsilon{it}.$$ (2)
+$$R{it} = \beta_0 + \beta_1 B C{it} + \beta_2 FirmControls{it} + \varepsilon{it}.$$ (2)

-R{ii} is the return on stock i in month t.
+R{it} is the return on stock i in month t.
 We use three different variables for the stock return.
 The first is the raw return.
 The second is the market-adjusted return in excess of the MSCI stock market index for each country, from Datastream.14 The third is the industry-adjusted return in excess of the median return among non-BC firms in the same industry and country as firm i in month t, using the Fama and French (1997) 48-industry classifications.
-BC{ii} is a dummy variable that equals one if firm i was included in the most recent BC list prior to month t, and zero otherwise. $FirmControls{ii}$ include the control variables used in Brennan, Chordia, and Subrahmanyam (1998), calculated using CRSP and Compustat for US firms and Datastream and Worldscope for non-US firms.
+BC{it} is a dummy variable that equals one if firm i was included in the most recent BC list prior to month t, and zero otherwise.
+FirmControls{it} include the control variables used in Brennan, Chordia, and Subrahmanyam (1998), calculated using CRSP and Compustat for US firms and Datastream and Worldscope for non-US firms.
 SIZE is the log of firm i's market capitalization at the end of month t-2.
-BM is the log of firm i's book-to-market ratio at the end of month t-2.
-YLD is firm i's dividend yield: the total dividend paid over the 12 months prior to month t, divided by the share price at the end of month t-2.
+BM is the log of firm i's dividend yield: the total dividend paid over the 12 months prior to month t, divided by the share price at the end of month t-2.
 RET2-3 is the log of one plus firm i's cumulative return over months t-3 through t-2.
 RET4-6 and RET7-12 are defined similarly.
 VOL is the log of firm i's dollar trading volume in month t-2.
 PRC is the log of firm i's price at the end of month t-2.
 To these

-13 As a robustness check, we also use Fama and French's (2017) five-factor model, including the market, value, size, profitability, and investment factors.
+$^{^{13}}$ As a robustness check, we also use Fama and French's (2017) five-factor model, including the market, value, size, profitability, and investment factors.
 This specification is less appropriate since profitability is a "bad control" - a channel through which BC status may affect stock returns (as we show in Section 5).
 Nevertheless, results are significant at the 5% level in all specifications (see Internet Appendix C).
-As a further robustness check, we use the Fama and French (2012) country-specific rather than regional four further robustness check, we use the Fama and French (2012) country-specific rather than regional four factors.
+As a further robustness check, we use the Fama and French (2012) country-specific rather than regional four factors.
 They are only available for 13 countries, but our results remain significant at the 10% level in three out of four specifications (see Internet Appendix C).